niEmerance/coreWeek1Proj/README.md

 # Quotes App

-This weeks project is to create an application where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.
+This is the application which help users to create quotes and have those quotes voted on whether they are terrible or are inspirational.

 ### created by Emerance Niyomufasha